mechpen/rterm/README.md

 A port of [suckless terminal](https://st.suckless.org/) to rust.

 Most functions of `st` are implemented.
-A few major features are missing:
+A few `st` features are missing:

 - XIM support
 - wide-char support